Niakdashit/game-changer-studio-landing/README.md

 3. Build the project with `npm run build` or start a dev server using `npm run dev`.

 This ensures ESLint has the packages it needs and the build succeeds.

+## Wizard feature

+Follow these steps to try the new wizard interface:

+1. Install dependencies with `npm install`.
+2. Start the development server using `npm run dev`.
+3. Visit `http://localhost:8080/wizard` in your browser.